-Last month we got a new Minister responsible for planning, this month it was announced that the Scottish Government’s Chief Planner, John McNairney, is to retire after nine years in the role.
+Last month we got a new Minister responsible for planning, this month it was announced that the Scottish Government’s Chief Planner, John McNairney, is to retire.
 John has been described as a champion of the profession.
 We would certainly echo that sentiment and wish him well in his retirement.
-Meantime, there has been plenty happening in planning under John’s watch this month, on which, read on below…
+Meantime, there has been plenty happening in planning under John’s watch this month…

 National Planning Framework 4 (NPF4) – following consultation on the Scottish Government’s NPF4’s Position Statement between November 2020 and February 2021 (on which, see our December 2020 Spotlights), an independent analysis of the responses to that has now been published, and is available here.
 This sets out key themes arising from those responses, in terms of which there was broad support for the general direction of NPF4 and the four key outcomes (of net-zero emissions, a wellbeing economy, resilient communities and better, green places) and the focus on the Place Principle.
 At the same time there were calls for it to go further in a number of areas, including providing clear requirements (rather than merely encouraging change), the need for resources to ensure delivery, doing more to support recovery from the COVID-19 pandemic, and for there to be greater involvement for communities in planning decisions.
 It is anticipated that the draft NPF4 will be laid in Parliament in Autumn 2021, with a further round of consultation following that.